MyBatis Generator Generated Java Client Objects

 • selectByExampleWithBLOBs

-• updateByPrimaryKey (with an override to specify whether or not to update BLOB columns)
+• updateByPrimaryKey (with an override to specify whether to update BLOB columns)

 • updateByPrimaryKeySelective (will only update non-null fields in the parameter class)

-• updateByExample (with an override to specify whether or not to update BLOB columns)
+• updateByExample (with an override to specify whether to update BLOB columns)

 • updateByExampleSelective (will only update non-null fields in the parameter class)